-- 14) other associations and cooperatives domiciled in Greenland which have income from business activities. - (2) The tax liability for associations, etc. listed in subsection (1), para.
-14 only applies to the income of such from business activities.
-Business income is income from trade or other business activities, including income from operation, leasing or letting of real property.
-In the event that an association, etc. has been given a right to a share in the profits of a business activity that is not operated by the association itself, the resulting income is also categorised as business income.
-Profits which an association, etc. generates from supplies to members are not deemed as generated by business activities. - Section 2.-(1) The following are subject to tax as non-residents: individuals, corporate forms, funds, associations, etc. specified in section 1(1), paras.
-3-14 and deceased estates administered outside Greenland not falling within the scope of section 1(1) which: - 1) receive any form of payment for work services performed in Greenland or on board ships or aircrafts registered in Greenland unless the work is performed during a stay which does not exceed 60 consecutive days and the individual in question remains employed by an employer who is not resident in Greenland, - 2) receive any form of payment for work services performed in Greenland after termination of employment, including consideration for entering into a non-competition clause.
+- Section 2.-(1) The following are subject to tax as non-residents: individuals, corporate forms, funds, associations, etc. specified in section 1(1), paras.
+3-14 and deceased estates administered outside Greenland not falling within the scope of section 1(1) which: - 1) receive any form of payment for work services performed in Greenland or on board ships or aircrafts registered in Greenland unless the work is performed during a stay which does not exceed 14 consecutive days and the individual in question remains employed by an employer who is not resident or does not have a permanent establishment in Greenland, - 2) receive any form of payment for work services performed in Greenland after termination of employment, including consideration for entering into a non-competition clause.
 It is irrelevant that the settlement and/or amount of payment in question is determined by court ruling, court settlement, arbitration or similar, - 3) receive salary, wages or similar from a Greenland employer where relocation to Greenland is briefly delayed due to moving household effects, traffic conditions or similar, - 4) receive salary, wages, etc. from a state employer in Greenland where relocation to Greenland is briefly delayed due to short course participation, - 5) receive a student's grant, salary, etc. during studies or education, etc. from sources in Greenland, - 6) receive income for activities carried out in Greenland as a professional performer, athlete or similar, including cases where the income does not accrue to the performer or sportsman himself but to another person, etc., - 7) receive remuneration of the category referred to in section 75(1), para.
 2 for membership of or assistance to boards of directors, committees, commissions, councils, etc. which are domiciled in Greenland, - 8) receive income from Greenland which is A-income pursuant to section 75(2), para.
-1, - 9) receive dividend from a public or private limited company or cooperative society, etc. which is registered as domiciled in Greenland,

-- 10) carry out business with a permanent establishment in Greenland or participate in business activities with a permanent establishment in Greenland or are otherwise entitled to a share in the revenue, profits, etc. of such business, - 11) carry out professional services from a fixed place of business in Greenland or in order to provide such services remain in Greenland for at least 90 consecutive days, or participate in such business or are otherwise entitled to a share in the revenue, profits, etc. from such business, - 12) carry out shipping or air transport operations in Greenland territory or regular traffic between a location on Greenlandic territory and a location outside Greenland, or participate in such business or are otherwise entitled to a share in the revenue, profits, etc. of such business, - 13) receive royalties from a source in Greenland, - 14) receive income from hiring out or leasing out business operations in Greenland, - 15) own real property in Greenland or receive income from such in Greenland, or - 16) receive income as beneficiary in a deceased estate administered in Greenland. - (2) The tax liability under subsection (1) only covers the income and income bases specified therein, and expenses are only deductible to the extent they relate to such income or income bases.
-Individuals subject to tax under subsection (1), para.
-1 are entitled to a deduction of 10 percent of the remuneration up to an annual maximum amount specified by the Landsting (Parliament).
-The annual deduction referred to in the second sentence is determined by a Landsting Assembly in the first half of the year prior to the calendar year in question.
+1, - 9) receive dividend from a public or private limited company or cooperative society, etc. which is registered as domiciled in Greenland, - 10) carry out business with a permanent establishment in Greenland or participate in business activities with a permanent establishment in Greenland or are otherwise entitled to a share in the revenue, profits, etc. of such business, - 11) carry out professional services from a fixed place of business in Greenland or in order to provide such services remain in Greenland for at least 90 consecutive days, or participate in such business or are otherwise entitled to a share in the revenue, profits, etc. from such business, - 12) carry out shipping or air transport operations in Greenland territory or regular traffic between a location on Greenlandic territory and a location outside Greenland, or participate in such business or are otherwise entitled to a share in the revenue, profits, etc. of such business, - 13) receive royalties from a source in Greenland, - 14) receive income from hiring out or leasing out business operations in Greenland, - 15) own real property in Greenland or enjoy income therefrom, including through sale, or - 16) receive income as beneficiary in a deceased estate administered in Greenland.